 This refers to the fluctuating price of an investment over time.
 For example, if you invest in a mutual fund, its value might fluctuate daily depending on the success of the stock market.
 Long-term investments help to balance out the ups and downs.

-3. Liquidity risk:
+3. Liquidity Risk:

 This refers to the risk of not being able to quickly sell your investment for cash when you need it.
 For example, real estate might be difficult to sell quickly, but mutual funds are easy to turn into cash.